jasmin-lang/jasmin/proofs/itrees/README.md

 The semantics of Jasmin is defined based on [Interaction Trees](https://github.com/DeepSpec/InteractionTrees).
-The files in this directory makes the bridge between this library and the context of Jasmin.
+The files in this directory make the bridge between this library and the context of Jasmin.
 It might make sense to upstream some of these files to the library.